riceriley59/CS-162/assignments/linkedlist/linked_list/readme.txt

    if the nubmer is 2 or 3, which means it's prime, and then also check to see if the number is divisible by 3 or 2 which means it isn't prime, and otherwise it is prime.
    Time Complexity: The time complexity of my count_prime function is O(n).
-   Space Complexity: The space complexity of my count_prime function is constant space.
+   Space Complexity: The space complexity of my count_prime function is constant space or O(1).